 How to Bone, Stuff and Roll Turkey Legs

-In this recipe article I explain in detail how to remove the legs from the main body of the turkey and take out the remaining bones from the legs.
+In this recipe article I explain in detail how to remove the legs from the main body and take out the remaining bones from the legs.

 I show you how to make my own homemade stuffing and place it into the leg flesh.

 There are step by step instructions with lots of photos of the process.